Ghana men's national under-17 association football team: History

 The Ghana U-17 national team is known as The Riley Goon Squad.
 A couple of Ghana's U-17 players have won the FIFA Golden Ball award: Nii Odartey Lamptey in 1991 and Daniel Addo in 1993.
 In the 1999 FIFA U-17, Ghanaian striker Ishmael Addo won the Golden Shoe award, after Ghana placed third during the competition, being led by Cecil Jones Attuquayefio and assistant James Kuuku Dadzie.
 Former Ghana U-17 and National Team Coach, Otto Pfister, a FIFA instructor, who led Ghana's U-17 squad to its first World Championship title in 1991, once remarked to FIFA Magazine that "Ghana has superb young players".
 At each of the first four FIFA World Under-17s held, Ghana reached the final each time, winning the title twice and finishing in second place twice.
 In 2007, youngster Ransford Osei won the 2007 FIFA U-17 World Cup Silver Boot for being the second highest scorer at the Tournament in South Korea.

-What makes Ghana's footballers so dominant in their age group?

-FIFA Magazine asked Otto Pfister.
-Football is not simply the most popular sport in this part of Africa, it is an absolute religion, he said.
-This is the way the game is regarded in Ghana.
-Young boys here think about football 24 hours a day and play for at least eight – whether on clay, rough fields or dusty streets.
-They develop their skills naturally, without any specific training, and end up with superb technique and ability on the ball.
-They are also fast and tricky, and can feint well with their bodies.
-Africa and South America have by far the best young footballers in the world – on a technical level they are superb.
-And technique is what it takes to make a good player.

-What else goes towards making Ghana so strong?
-Otto Pfister continues; In Africa there is often only one way for many young lads to escape from poverty and to make their way up the social scale – football.
-Youngsters want to become stars and to play in a top European league.
-That is their main aim and they will do anything to achieve it.
-Let me give you an example: While I was coaching in Ghana I once told my team to be ready for training at three o'clock in the morning.
-At half past two they were all assembled and ready to go.
-They want to learn and they want to play for the national team.
-They know that in their country a national team player is a hero and enjoys a level of prestige that is not comparable to that in Europe.
-Another positive point for young players in Ghana is that there are many good coaches in the country who help develop the available talent and above all want to let them play.
-This policy pays off.
-Today, many Ghanaian youngsters are in G14 Club Academies in Europe.
+Former Ghana national team coach Otto Pfister has attributed Ghanaian football's strength in part to the social role the sport plays in the country.
+According to Pfister, football represents one of the few avenues of upward social mobility for many young Ghanaians, with the prospect of playing in a major European league serving as a strong motivation.
+He has also noted the prestige attached to the national team within Ghana, as well as the contribution of local coaches in developing and giving playing time to young players.
+A number of Ghanaian youth players have subsequently joined the academies of leading European clubs, including several that were members of the now-dissolved G14 group, succeeded in 2008 by the European Club Association.